 Tribute to Hamilton Masakadza’s through 18 years of Journey

 - Played his first youth game in January 2000 against West Indies, gets out for a duck.

-- Played his 1st First Class game for Manicaland against Mashonaland in April 2000 in final of Logan cup opens and makes 53.
+- Played his 1st First Class game for Manicaland against Mashonaland in April 2000 in the final of Logan cup opens and makes 53.

 - Made his 1st first-class century for Mashonaland in February 2001.

-- Made his debut against West Indies in July 2001 and scores century becoming then youngest at 17 years 354 days on 29th July 2001.
+- Made his debut against West Indies in July 2001 and scores a century becoming then youngest at 17 years 354 days on 29th July 2001.

 - Returned to the side in 2004 after taking a break for studies in South Africa.

 - Made 3 centuries in just 2 months and becomes first Zimbabwe player to score two 150 plus scores in 2009.

 - Captains Zimbabwe in 25 One-Day Internationals, winning none of them.